ycas/ycas.github.io/ycas/content/post/YLCPAfternoon.md

 Private show reservations are available for $40 for a 45 minute program for up to 60 people.

 **Online ticket sales are available**
 ShowTix4u.com is hosting a ticket sales site for our programs.
 The site charges a non-refundable fee of about $1.15 per ticket and you are able to reserve a seat in the planetarium.
-Because of the pricing model of ShowTix4u.com, ticket purchases are for either the 2pm, 2:40pm, and 3:20pm group of shows, just the 4pm show, or the 7pm, 7:40pm, and 8:20pm group of shows.
+Because of the pricing model of ShowTix4u.com, ticket purchases are for either the 2pm, 2:40pm, and 3:20pm group of shows, or the 7pm, 7:40pm, and 8:20pm group of shows.
 Please be curtious and not leave empty seats between groups.
 ![Planetarium Seating](../../img/seating.png "YLC Planetarium seating") [Click here to purchase online tickets](https://www.showtix4u.com/event-details/63157)